Bacon Curing – a Historical Review

 When it is cooled down, the brine is poured over the meat so that the meat is completely submerged.
 Meat from small pigs is kept in the brine for three to four days and longer.
 An older pig may require one, two, or three days longer.
 (The Complete Grazier, 1830: 304)

-It is this old brine or re-used brine that became the cornerstone of the industrial bacon curing plants in Denmark and which they call the “mother brine”.
+It is this old brine or re-used brine that became the cornerstone of the industrial bacon curing plants in Denmark and which they call the “mother brine.”
 Needle injection of meat along with the faster curing action of the mother brine would become the key feature of curing plants in Denmark and would later be adopted by factories around the world.
 It was the fastest way of producing bacon and was remarkably effective.
 The invention of what became known as tank curing or mild cure was, however, not Danish, but Irish!

 Wet-curing in combination with injection (brine cure – with pumping)

 It was Denmark, however, who continued to expand on the tank curing system or mild cured system, as it was called, using a combination of stitch pumping and curing the meat in curing tanks with a cover brine.
 (Wilson, W, 2005: 219) Brine consisting of nitrate, salt and sugar were injected into the meat with a single needle attached to a hand pump (stitch pumping).
-Stitch pumping was either developed by Prof. Morgan, whom we looked at earlier or was a progression from his arterial injection method.
+Stitch pumping was either developed by Morgan, whom we looked at earlier or became the forerunner of arterial injection which is solely credited to Morgan.

 The meat was then placed in a mother brine mix consisting of old, used brine and new brine.
 The old brine contained the nitrate which was reduced through bacterial action into nitrite.
 It was the nitrite that was responsible for the quick curing of the meat.

 Denmark was, as it is to this day, one of the largest exporters of pork and bacon to England.
 The wholesale involvement of the Danes in the English market made it inevitable that a bacon curer from Denmark must have found his way to Calne in Wiltshire and the Harris bacon factories.
 The tank-cured method, as it became known, was adopted by C & T Harris (Calne).
 The fact was that it was already in Wiltshire in the company Oake’ Woods & Co.
 Ltd..
 Why it took C & T Harris till the second half of the 1800s to incorporate it into their processes is a good question to which I don’t have the answer yet.

 A major advantage of tank curing, as it became known in England, is the speed with which curing is done compared with the dry salt process previously practised.
 Wet tank-curing is more suited for the industrialisation of bacon curing with the added cost advantage of re-using some of the brine.
 It allows for the use of even less salt compared to older curing methods.
 One of the biggest advantages was, however, the increased curing speed as nitrites were used which was already converted from nitrates through bacterial fermentation.

 The question comes up if we have corroborating evidence that Denmark imported the Irish technology in 1880?
-Clues to the date of the Danish invention come to us from newspaper reports about the only independent farmer-owned Pig Factory in Britain of that time, the St. Edmunds Bacon Factory Ltd. in Elmswell.
+Clues to the date of the Danish adaption come to us from newspaper reports about the only independent farmer-owned Pig Factory in Britain of that time, the St. Edmunds Bacon Factory Ltd. in Elmswell.
 The factory was set up in 1911.
-According to an article from the East Anglia Life, April 1964, they learned and practised what at first was known as the Danish method of curing bacon and later became known as tank-curing or Wiltshire cure.
+According to an article from the East Anglia Life, April 1964, they learned and practised what at first was known as the Danish method of curing bacon and later became known as tank-curing.

 A person was sent from the UK to Denmark in 1910 to learn the new Danish Method. (elmswell-history.org.uk) The Danish method involved the Danish cooperative method of pork production founded by Peter Bojsen on 14 July 1887 in Horsens.
 (Horsensleksikon.dk.
 Horsens Andelssvineslagteri)

 The East Anglia Life report from April 1964, talked about a “new Danish” method.
 The “new” aspect in 1910 and 1911 was undoubtedly the tank curing method.
-Another account from England puts the Danish invention of tank curing early in the 1900’s.
+Another account from England puts the Danish invention of tank curing early in the 1900s.
 C. & T. Harris from Wiltshire, UK, switched from dry curing to the Danish method during this time.
 In a private communication between myself and the curator of the Calne Heritage Centre, Susan Boddington, about John Bromham who started working in the Harris factory in 1920 and became assistant to the chief engineer, she writes: “John Bromham wrote his account around 1986, but as he started in the factory in 1920 his memory went back to a time not long after Harris had switched over to this wet cure.”
-So, late in the 1800s or early in the 1900’s, probably sometime between 1899 and 1910, the Danes invented and practised tank-curing which was brought to England around 1911.
+So, late in the 1800s or early in the 1900’s the Danes imported the Irish system and practised tank-curing which was brought to England around 1911.
 The 1880 date fits this picture well.

-It only stands to reason that the power of “old brine” must have been known from early after wet curing and needle injection of brine into meat was invented around the 1850’s by Morgan.
-Before the bacterial mechanism behind the reduction was understood, butchers must have noted that the meat juices coming out of the meat during dry curing had special “curing power”.
-It was, however, the Danes who took this practical knowledge, undoubtedly combined it with the scientific knowledge of the time and created the commercial process of tank-curing which later became known as Wiltshire cure.
+It only stands to reason that the power of “old brine” must have been known from early after wet curing and needle injection of brine into meat was invented around the 1850s by Morgan.
+Before the bacterial mechanism behind the reduction was understood, butchers must have noted that the meat juices coming out of the meat during dry curing had special “curing power.”
+It was, however, the Irish who took this practical knowledge, undoubtedly combined it with the scientific knowledge of the time and created the commercial process of tank-curing which later became known as Wiltshire cure.

 The next bit is fascinating as it is possibly the earliest recorded date of the use of a vacuum machine in meat processing.
 The patent is described in a journal article that “the meat is now placed in a vessel from which the air is exhausted, and brine is then allowed to flow in.
 The meat is allowed to remain in the brine for about 10 hours, and may then be subjected to the action of carbon dioxide under pressure.”
-If one removes the presence of carbon dioxide, it is then reasonable to assume that a vacuum machine has been in use in one shape or another to facilitate the diffusion of brine into meat, as early as 1901 and probably earlier.
+If one removes the presence of carbon dioxide, it is then reasonable to assume that a vacuum machine has been in use in one shape or another to facilitate the diffusion of brine into meat, as early as 1901.
 (Journal of the Society of Chemical Industry; 1902: 269) The process was, however, not new as auto curing was already in use in the second half of the 1800s in many countries across Europe.

-Over the next 60 years, the multi-needle injector became bigger, with more needles until the present machines were being produced from the mid-1900’s.
-Tumbling machines, as we know it today has been in use from the early 1970’s.
+Over the next 60 years, the multi-needle injector became bigger, with more needles until the present machines were being produced from the mid-1900s.
+Tumbling machines, as we know it today has been in use since the early 1970s.